YourMatt/dyspro-backup-manager/README.md

 `dysprobackupmanage servers list`
 Display all registered servers.

+`dysprobackupmanage servers test [-n host_name]`
+Test SSH connectivity to all registered servers.
+If the host name is provided, only this host will be tested.

 `dysprobackupmanage servers add -n host_name -u ssh_user_name -k /path/to/ssh/private/key/file`
 Register a new server.
 This will also validate the connection and add to known_hosts if necessary.